There is a lot of confusion surrounding Mexican Day of the Dead (Dia de Los Muertos), but also a lot of interest!

 Day of the Dead is a holiday dedicated to remembering and honoring deceased loved ones.
 It is a cheerful and colorful holiday usually spent with one’s family, and not the morbid or creepy holiday you might be imagining (it’s not “Mexican Halloween” – there’s no trick or treating).
-Typical activities include visits to the cemetery to decorate the graves and spend time with lost loved ones, and the creation of colorful altars (“ofrendas”) in the home.
+Typical activities include visits to the cemetery to decorate the graves, spending time with lost loved ones, and the creation of colorful altars (“ofrendas“) in the home.

 Day of the Dead recognizes death’s place in the natural human experience, rather than seeing it as a morbid or scary end to be ignored or frightened of (such as in American culture).
 Day of the Dead provides a positive opportunity to remember lost loved ones, as the deceased are believed to share these celebrations with their living loved ones.